open-cluster-management-io/enhancements/enhancements/sig-policy/28-selective-policy-enforcment/README.md

 1. My controller/operator selects, based on its criteria, a set of clusters which should receive the configuration update.
-1. My controller/orchestrator annotates the child policy for the selected clusters with manual-policy-enforcement: true
+1. My controller/orchestrator annotates the child policy for the selected clusters with `versioned-policy-enable: <value>`
 1. The GRC policy controller remediates the policy on only the selected clusters according to existing "enforce" mode rules.
 The other bound clusters continue evaluating the policy under "inform" mode rules.
-1. My controller recognizes the child policy moving to the compliant state and removes the manual-policy-enforcement annotation.
+1. My controller recognizes the child policy moving to the compliant state and removes the `versioned-policy-enable` annotation.
 1. The GRC policy controller reverts to existing "inform" mode handling of the policy for the selected, and now compliant, clusters.